byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Moringa Room](./vivariumGeorgeTownGallery/VivariumDouble/vivariumDouble04Web.JPG)

 **Double and Single Bedrooms:** each room featured a large corner window garden, natural wood parquet flooring and coconut tatami mats, each on there own custom made Polynesian style wood platform.
+Coconut tatami mats offer spinal support, are naturally breathable, cooling and recommended for those that suffer allergies.

 Two large open custom design closets (double room) and a single large open custom design closet (single room) for easy access with plenty of room to hang clothes.
+Large baskets were provided for smaller items.
+Unpacking was easy and quick, everything within reach and functional, created a feeling of being at home within moments.

 ![Single](./vivariumGeorgeTownGallery/vivariumSingle/vivariumSingleWeb.JPG)

-Coconut tatami mats offer spinal support, are naturally breathable and recommended for those that suffer allergies.

 **Shared bathroom** provide a mirror above the sink, toilet and standing shower with hot water, located just outside the bedrooms.